Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 #### VrManager() (constructor)
 First, the constructor, it's very short and simple.
-I call the Initialize() function that will set up everything for OpenXR, after that I create the pointer to my renderer but I also give the renderer the dimensions of my swapchain, this is because the framebuffer that the renderer creates should have the same size as the swapchainImages, since those are the ones that will be displayed to the user.
-I also use the first element in the array which is the left eye, it does not matter whether element 0 or 1 is used since both will have the same dimensions.
+I call the Initialize() function that will set up everything for OpenXR, including creating the instance, selecting the system, establishing the session, and allocating the swapchains with their images.
+It's critical that Initialize() completes successfully before accessing m_swapchainDimensions, as this data is populated during swapchain creation.
+After that I create the pointer to my renderer but I also give the renderer the dimensions of my swapchain, this is because the framebuffer that the renderer creates should have the same size as the swapchainImages, since those are the ones that will be displayed to the user.
+The dimensions must match exactly to avoid scaling artifacts or incorrect aspect ratios when the rendered content is copied to the swapchain images.
+I also use the first element in the array which is the left eye, it does not matter whether element 0 or 1 is used since both eyes typically have identical dimensions in symmetrical HMDs like the Rift S.
 ```cpp
 VrManager::VrManager()
 {